Clients Collaborate: Flexible Differentially Private Federated Learning with Guaranteed Improvement of Utility-Privacy Trade-off: Abstract

 \section{Abstract}

 To defend against privacy leakage of user data, differential privacy is widely used in federated learning, but it is not free.
 The addition of noise randomly disrupts the semantic integrity of the model and this disturbance accumulates with increased communication rounds.
 In this paper, we introduce a novel federated learning framework with rigorous privacy guarantees, named \textbf{FedCEO}, designed to strike a trade-off between model utility and user privacy by letting clients ``\emph{\textbf{C}ollaborate with \textbf{E}ach \textbf{O}ther}''.
 Specifically, we perform efficient tensor low-rank proximal optimization on stacked local model parameters at the server, demonstrating its capability to \emph{flexibly} truncate high-frequency components in spectral space.
-This implies that our FedCEO can effectively recover the disrupted semantic information by smoothing the global semantic space for different privacy settings and continuous training processes.
-Moreover, we improve the SOTA utility-privacy trade-off bound by an order of $\sqrt{d}$, where $d$ is the input dimension.
-We illustrate our theoretical results with experiments on representative image datasets.
-It observes significant performance improvements and strict privacy guarantees under different privacy settings.
+This capability implies that our FedCEO can effectively recover the disrupted semantic information by smoothing the global semantic space for different privacy settings and continuous training processes.
+Moreover, we improve the SOTA utility-privacy trade-off bound by order of $\sqrt{d}$, where $d$ is the input dimension.
+We illustrate our theoretical results with experiments on representative datasets and observe significant performance improvements and strict privacy guarantees under different privacy settings.
+The \textbf{code} is available at \url{https://github.com/6lyc/FedCEO_Collaborate-with-Each-Other}.